Guidelines for ADA Compliant Videos

 - All pdfs should be reviewed for tagging before being posted online.

-- The document properties, such as title, author, set language, and intial view, also need to be reviewed before posting.
+- The document properties, such as title, author, set language, and initial view, also need to be reviewed before posting.